visgl/deck.gl/examples/README.md

-All deck.gl examples are set up to be "stand-alone", which means that you can copy the example folder to your own environment, run `yarn` or `npm install` and `npm start` and withing minutes have a running, minimal app that you can start modifying and experimenting with.
+All deck.gl examples are set up to be "stand-alone", which means that you can copy the example folder to your own environment, run `yarn` or `npm install` and `npm start` and within minutes have a running, minimal app that you can start modifying and experimenting with.

 ## Layer Browser Example